-Security: If your website is accepting credit cards for payment online, and your infrastructure transmits those card details (regardless of whether your Magento application stores card details or not), you should be running on PCI compliant infrastructure.
-Hosting providers will be able to confirm immediately if they provide services on PCI compliant infrastructure.
+Security: If your website is accepting credit cards for payment online, and your infrastructure transmits those card details (regardless of whether your website stores card details or not), you should be running on PCI compliant infrastructure.
+Hosting providers or your hosted e-commerce platform will be able to confirm immediately if they provide services on PCI compliant infrastructure.
 Subject to the nature of the delivery layer running in front of your hosting service, you may also need to ensure your hosting provider can protect your website from attacks and malicious activity.
-We cover this in more detail in Chapter 8.
+We cover this in more detail in Chapter 6.

-Support: The level and type of support you need may be subject to the type of hosting solution you choose (ie. Managed versus Self Managed).
-However, with any hosting support experience, you should look for demonstrated performance against the Service Levels which you agree with the Hosting partner.
+Support: The level and type of support you need may be subject to the type of hosting solution you choose (ie. Managed versus Self-Managed).
+However, with any hosting support experience, you should look for demonstrated performance against the Service Levels which you agree with the hosting partner.
 While some hosting partners advertise attractive support turnaround and capability, not all are able to deliver as advertised.

-We believe it is also important to find a hosting partner with Magento specific capabilities, such as the required technical systems for High Availability Magento, like Redis/Memcache support, a shared file system, and MySql.
-While Magento is "just a PHP application," it does have some nuances which make supporting it easier when the provider has experience and capability with Magento specifically.
+We believe it is also important to find a hosting partner with specific capabilities for your e-commerce platform.
+For Magento, this would mean the required technical systems for High Availability Magento, like Redis/Memcache support, a shared file system, and MySql.